Camcan/phase-0-handbook/overview.md

 Pluralsight provides learning material for C# and you will need to create an account using your .ac.nz email address.
 For instructions on how to do this see [Pluralsight](pluralsight.md)

 ##### Your firstname.lastname@devacademy.ac.nz email address
 We will set everyone up with a .ac.nz email address in order to give you access to pluralsight.
 Note however, this is not like a normal email address and you can not send email from it.
 Any mail sent to your devacademy.ac.nz address will be automatically forwarded to your personal, googlelinked/gmail address.
+Please note, you won't be notified about this email, it simply just exists.

 </br>
 </br>